Woman wearing non-slip shoes on the snow.

 Wear or Walk in Them

 Another way to identify the slip resistance of the shoe is to run your hand over the outsole.
-If the sole is too sleek, shoes aren’t slip-resistant, and you shouldn't take them.
+If the sole is too sleek, shoes aren't slip-resistant.

 Hiker testing non-slip shoes